Putin spokesman denies baby rumours

-Several news outlets reported that a woman romantically linked to Putin in the past had given birth, a possible explanation for the leader's unusual absence from the public eye that has sent the Russian rumour mill into overdrive.
+Several news outlets reported that a woman romantically linked to Putin in the past had given birth, a possible explanation for the leader’s unusual absence that has sent the Russian rumour mill into overdrive.

 “Information that a child has been born to Vladimir Putin is not true,” Dmitry Peskov told Forbes Russia.

 “I am planning to appeal to people who have money to organise a competition for the best journalistic hoax,” he added.

 The Russian Twittersphere has been alive with speculation over the whereabouts of the typically omnipresent 62-year-old, after he cancelled several meetings this week.

 Russian state-media aired footage of Putin meeting at his residence outside Moscow with the head of the country’s supreme court Friday in a sign that it was business as usual.

 Putin was last seen in person on March 5 at a press conference with Italian Prime Minister Matteo Renzi and footage of him released by the Kremlin since then has been claimed to be dated.

 Speculation earlier this week had focused on the leader’s possible ill-health, which Peskov denied.

 “There’s no need to worry, he’s absolutely healthy,” Peskov told Echo of Moscow radio station on Thursday.